About the Purple Room

 All of these one-off events, as well as working with great existing venues in the city, wouldn’t have been possible had we been focused on building or operating an every-night venue of our own.
 And it got us thinking…

 The Purple Room 2.0

 From the beginning of our search for a new, permanent location for the Purple Room — which began well before Frame shut down, and continued for years afterwards — we referred to the future space as “Purple Room 2.0”.
-But with the success of our various events over the last couple years, our relationship with various entities (the Exchange District BIZ which operates the Cube, venues like X-Cues Cafe & Lounge and Forth, and Assiniboia Downs), and without the stress of needing to fill 7 days a week on a calendar while meeting sales targets, it became apparent that Purple Room 2.0 was already upon us.
+But with the success of our various events over the last couple years, our relationship with various entities (the Exchange District BIZ which operates the Cube, venues like X-Cues Cafe & Lounge, and Assiniboia Downs), and without the stress of needing to fill 7 days a week on a calendar while meeting sales targets, it became apparent that Purple Room 2.0 was already upon us.
 More than one performer has told us that the Purple Room isn’t really a place, it’s an idea.